Jonathan C. Kagan: Discovery of hyperactive dendritic cells and applications to cancer immunotherapies

 Kagan's discovery of IL-1β release from living cells led to the identification of a novel state of dendritic cell activation—hyperactivation.
 Hyperactive dendritic cells display activities similar to classically activated dendritic cells (e.g. expression of cytokines and costimulatory molecules, and MHC-mediated antigen presentation).
 Additionally, hyperactive dendritic cells uniquely gain the ability to provide T cells with IL-1β over the course of several days and display a strong capacity for lymph node migration.
 Consequently, hyperactive dendritic cells were identified as potent inducers of long-lived memory T cells that eradicate tumors that were otherwise resistant to PD-1 based checkpoint blockade.

 In 2020, Kagan co-founded a Boston-based biotech company Corner Therapeutics, with colleagues Jeff Karp, Andrew Bellinger and Steve Altschuler.
 The company is developing novel DC hyperactivators and other immunotherapies, based in part on Kagan's research, to treat cancers and infectious diseases.

 Kagan's scientific bibliography can be found here.

 Teaching and scientific communication

-Kagan is an avid proponent of teaching undergraduate and graduate students.
-At Harvard, he created the first course dedicated to the study of innate immunity and co-created a long-running course on Mechanisms of Bacterial Pathogenesis and the Host Immune Response.
-He is a prolific author of reviews and perspectives on the molecular mechanisms and evolutionary implications of immunity and has an active science-based social media presence on Twitter (@jkagan1).
+At Harvard, Kagan created the first course dedicated to the study of innate immunity and co-created a long-running course on Mechanisms of Bacterial Pathogenesis and the Host Immune Response.
+He is an author of reviews and perspectives on the molecular mechanisms and evolutionary implications of immunity and has an active science-based social media presence.